Wyvern-Softworks/NXO-Mod-Menu/README.md

-# NXO-Mod-Menu-Continued (base: 5.2)
+# NXO-Mod-Menu
 **DISCORD: https://discord.gg/wyvern**

 A Gorilla Tag Mod Menu.
 500+ mods.
 Overpowered.
 Fully Undetected.
 Fast.
 Reliable.
 Built to last.
 Free to skid.

-The "true best mod menu"

-Decompiled and deobfuscated because loader developer is a braindead skid and mod menu owner didn't want to hop on wyvern loader to give me dollars$.
+Decompiled and deobfuscated!
+The "paid" version of NXO is a scam, this is the only official NXO repository.

 <img width="1265" height="673" alt="image" src="https://github.com/user-attachments/assets/b04376cf-d234-4de6-a431-631c832a5969" />